 Select the Bitnami stack in the list of search results.

 On the description page, review the information and fees.
-Click the “Deploy” button to proceed.
+Click the “GET IT NOW” button to proceed.

-You will now be redirected to the Microsoft Azure management console.
+On the resulting dialog, check the terms and conditions of the software plan and accept them by clicking “Continue”.
+You will be redirected to the Microsoft Azure Portal.
 Log in if required.

 In the “Basics” tab, enter an easy-to-remember name for the deployment together with a password for the application’s control panel.
 You will use this username and password to log in to the application in the next step, so note it carefully.
 The corresponding user name in the application is automatically set to user.

-In the same tab, create a new resource group by entering a name for it, and choose the location for the server to be deployed.
+In the same tab, enter the database password, create a new resource group by entering a name for it, and choose the location for the server to be deployed.
 Click “OK” once done.

 In the “Environment Configuration” tab, enter an SSH public key and choose the size of the virtual machines in the deployment.
 You can choose from a “DS1” server, which has a single core, to an “A4” server, which has 16 cores.
 For more information, refer to the Microsoft Azure pricing sheet.

 TIP: A “DS1” server will work just fine for a low-traffic WordPress blog or for WordPress development.

 In the “Summary” tab, verify the chosen settings.
 Click “OK” to proceed.

 The Azure Marketplace will now begin spinning up the new server.
 A notification will appear indicating the current status.